Sample Undergraduate Nursing Dissertation Proposal

 Alagiakrishnan et al. (2013) highlight that an observational study conducted in nursing homes with severe dementia found no difference in survival with feeding tube placement.

 Another recent systematic review conducted by Brooke & Oji (2015) came out with consistent results, indicating six studies evaluating mortality that found that there is no evidence of prolonged life as a result of feeding tube use for individuals with dementia and no significant association between decreased mortality and enteral tube feeding.
-Some studies also argue that there may even be a slightly higher death rate when using tube feeding for this population and reduced QOL.
+Some studies also argue that there may be a slightly higher death rate when tube feeding for this population and reduced QOL.

 The decision to start enteral tube feeding in someone with dementia is argumentative, emotive, and ethically challenging for all involved.
 The decision is influenced by various complex issues such as clinical needs, local practices, physician and caregiver preferences, and whether an advanced care plan is in place.